greenelab/meta-review/content/response-to-reviewers.md

 > `GitHub and Travis CI.
 Fortunately, lock-in to these services is minimal, and several substitutes already exist.` → Can you name a few and how difficult it would be to migrate?

+We discuss this feedback in [GH150](https://github.com/greenelab/meta-review/issues/150).
+Manuscript revisions in [GH150](https://github.com/greenelab/meta-review/issues/150) now list several alternative CI services and mention GitLab, the most promising alternative to GitHub, due in part to being open source.
+We have done some preliminary prototyping of using GitLab with its integrated CI service, as reported in [manubot/rootstock#88](https://github.com/manubot/rootstock/issues/88).
+There does not appear to be any functionality required for Manubot that is not supported by GitLab, but migrating the initial manuscript will still take a moderate amount of development.

 ## Reviewer 3

 > introductory paragraph needs more citations.